Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Introduction

 \section{Introduction}

-The ability to quickly form abstractions and reason with them via analogy is central to humans' remarkable capacity to generalize knowledge to novel situations \citep{carey2011concepts,hofstadter2001epilogue,lake2017building}.
+The ability to quickly form abstractions and use them to reason by analogy is central to humans' remarkable capacity to generalize knowledge to novel situations \citep{carey2011concepts,hofstadter2001epilogue,lake2017building}.
 Many benchmarks have been designed to evaluate abstract reasoning abilities in machines \citep{foundalis2025bongard,hofstadter1995fluid, zhang2019raven}.
-Among the most prominent such benchmarks is the Abstraction and Reasoning Corpus (ARC) \citep{chollet2019measureintelligence}.
-ARC consists of a set of idealized problems that require few-shot rule-induction and analogical reasoning.
-As \autoref{fig:ConceptARC-Examples} shows, each puzzle (``task'') consists of a small set of \textit{demonstrations}---initial and transformed grids---and a \textit{test} grid, each ranging in size from $1\times1$ to $30\times30$, with each cell having one of 10 possible colors.
-To solve a task, an agent should infer a rule governing the demonstrations and apply that rule to the test input to produce a correct output grid.
+Among the most prominent is the Abstraction and Reasoning Corpus (ARC) \citep{chollet2019measureintelligence},\footnote{In 2023 ARC was renamed ``ARC-AGI,'' but for simplicity we will refer to it here as ``ARC.''} ARC consists of a set of idealized problems that require few-shot rule-induction and analogical reasoning.
+As \autoref{fig:ConceptARC-Examples} shows, each puzzle (``task'') consists of a small set of \textit{demonstrations} (initial and transformed grids) and a \textit{test} grid, each ranging in size from $1\times1$ to $30\times30$, with each cell having one of 10 possible colors.
+To solve a task, an agent must infer a rule governing the demonstrations and apply that rule to the test input to produce a correct output grid.
+According to ARC's creator, Fran\c{c}ois Chollet \citeyearpar{chollet2019measureintelligence}, ARC is ``built upon an explicit set of priors designed to be as close as possible to innate human priors.
+We argue that ARC can be used to measure a human-like form of general fluid intelligence and that it enables fair general intelligence comparisons between AI systems and humans.''

-Chollet \citeyear{ARC2025Github} devised 1,000 such tasks, releasing 400 easier puzzles as a ``training set,'' 400 harder puzzles as an ``evaluation set,'' and keeping the remaining harder puzzles to form private test sets.
-Participants in the 2024 ARC-AGI Prize competition entered programs to vie for monetary prizes, including a \$600,000 grand prize for a program that exceeds 85\% accuracy---that is, percentage of correct output grids---on a private test set of 100 tasks\footnote{Average human performance was measured on the comparable, but somewhat easier public evaluation set as 64\% \citep{legris2024h}.}.
-The top scoring program, which employed a fine-tuned LLM and extensive data augmentation, reached about 54\% accuracy \citep{chollet2024arc}.
+Chollet \citeyearpar{ARC2025Github} created 1,000 such tasks, releasing 400 easier puzzles as a ``training set'' and 400 harder puzzles as an ``evaluation set.''
+The remaining, more difficult puzzles were held out as private test sets.
+Participants in the 2024 ARC-AGI Prize competition entered programs that vied to achieve high accuracy (i.e., a high percentage of correct output grids) on a private test set of 100 tasks, with a \$600,000 grand prize for any program that exceeded 85\% accuracy.\footnote{Average human performance was measured at 64\% on the comparable but somewhat easier public evaluation set \citep{legris2025comprehensive}.} The highest scoring program, with about 54\% accuracy, employed a fine-tuned LLM, extensive data augmentation, and test-time training \citep{chollet2024arc}.